News > 6 Dragons Kung Fu

 The tips we are going to see can also be useful to study an adversary to prepare a sportive fight

 What to look studying an opponent

-We start analyzing the foundations of the opponent's study, let's see what is useful to understand:
+Let's start analyzing the foundations of the opponent's study:

 Speed / agility - Does he moves more or less quickly / easily compared to us?
 Does he stand still?

 Space management - Does he occupy our spaces dominating the fighting scenario or he is subdued by us?